 Sterilizing baby’s bottles – the safe easy ways

-It’s important to sterilize all your baby’s feeding equipment, including bottles and teats, until they are at least 12 months old.
+It’s important to know how to sterilize baby bottles and all your baby’s feeding equipment (bottles, teats, breast pump, etc) until they are at least 12 months old.
 This will protect your baby against infections, in particular diarrhea and vomiting.

 Before sterilizing, you need to:

 Clean bottles, teats and other feeding equipment in hot, soapy water as soon as possible after feeds.

 Note: there are special dish detergents for babies, which are mild and do not contain harmful substances.